Kudzu and the California Marriage Amendment

 Laws like Proposition 8 might very well cause such a woman's marriage to be retroactively annulled — or prohibited in the first place.
 Furthermore, if the law decides that this particular citizen is male on account of the Y chromosome, testosterone, and testes, then she would be permitted to marry... guess who?... another woman.
 So, courtesy of Prop.
 8, we are likely to suddenly have court-mandated same-sex marriages.

 Let's say you're an adult male.
 You've always been male; you seem to have exactly the right parts, and so on.
 Your genes get checked one day, and they come up "XX" — the classic chromosome pair of a genetic female.
-Yet, you're a 230-lb. guy with facial hair who was a high school running back.
+Yet, you're a 230 lb. guy with facial hair who was a high school running back.
 What's going on?

 It turns out, those two cases — AIS and transported SRY blocs — are only the beginning of the troubles we're facing.
 Here's a litany of other ways people can end up biologically difficult to classify, through no fault of their own.
 I'll keep the jargon factor low, but you can certainly skip this list if not interested:

-2. You're a man with all of the apparent parts, facial hair and all.
+2. You're a man with all of the expected parts, facial hair and all.
 One day, during unrelated abdominal surgery, doctors are surprised to find inside a full set of normal female parts (ovaries, Fallopian tubes, womb, etc.).
 Genetic typing shows you to be XX, but something called "Congenital Adrenal Hyperplasia", starting early in life, caused your adrenal glands (near your kidneys) to induce production of an unusual mix of sex hormones, changing your entire course of post-natal development, leading you to appear, and believe yourself to be, male.

 6. Speaking of mosaicism: You're a male with all the fixings, but also female equivalents — and raised as a boy.
 You then get the worst parts of both types of puberty, with both menstruation and your voice cracking, and so on.
 This is an incredibly rare but documented "cellular mosaic" condition where you have some XY cells and some XX ones, the only known way of generating true (bi-fertile) hermaphrodism, which is otherwise impossible and a medical myth.
 (There can be diverse combinations of mosaicism: XY with XXY, XX, XXXY, and so on.)

-9. You may be unsurprised to hear that babies also sometimes end up with mixed sexual characteristics caused by fetal conditions (e.g., Mom was prescribed a progestin-based medicine such as Danazol, a testosterone-related hormone once prescribed to treat endometriosis), or for no identifiable reason.
+10. You may be unsurprised to hear that babies also sometimes end up with mixed sexual characteristics caused by fetal conditions (e.g., Mom was prescribed a progestin-based medicine such as Danazol, a testosterone-related hormone once prescribed to treat endometriosis), or for no identifiable reason.
 Traditionally, obstetricians tend to pick a sex and use neonatal surgery to converge the baby towards it — something more common than people realize, as nobody wants to talk about it — yet another contentious, opinion-soaked issue I'm carefully avoiding.
 (But, anyway, the point is: Are you sure you're not a man, or a woman, primarily because a scalpel made you that way?)

 What's the point of all this?
 It's that, even if you and everyone you know falls into none of the above categories — and, honestly, how many of us know for sure? — somewhere on the order of 1 in 1000 of us do.
 In the USA, that's enough people to populate Minneapolis or Colorado Springs.
 The entire populace of a medium-sized American city could be told by some court, "No, you're not the sex you always thought you were.
 Go marry someone of that sex you minutely resemble, and have always believed yourself to be, but that (according to us) you aren't."